Fall Out Boy's Evening Out with Your Girlfriend

 Fall Out Boy's Evening Out with Your Girlfriend is the debut mini-LP and the second extended play (EP) by American rock band Fall Out Boy.
-Recorded in two days around February to September 2002 on a low budget, the rushed schedule left the band discontent and ceasing to call it their debut album.
+Recorded in two days on a low budget, the rushed schedule left the band discontent and ceasing to call it their debut album.
 Fall Out Boy's Evening Out with Your Girlfriend was released in 2003 through Uprising Records against the band's wishes.
 In 2005, Uprising released a remastered reissue as Evening Out with Your Girlfriend, without the band's involvement, following the band's very successful major label debut From Under the Cork Tree.
 It eventually sold over 127,000 copies in the United States by August 2008, according to Billboard.
 The photograph on the cover of this album was shot by Adeet Deshmukh in Chicago's Pick Me Up Café located at 3408 N. Clark Street.
 The woman who is pictured on the cover is a waitress at said café, and her name is Lavinia, as noted in the booklet of the album.